Tips for keeping safe from fire during warm weather

 Communities

-Summer is finally here and many of us are enjoying the warmer weather.
-But while we’re having fun in the sun, here’s some information to help prevent fires and put fire safety first.
+But while we’re having fun in the sun, here’s some information to help prevent fires and keep you and your family safe.

 Barbecue fire safety